aws-samples/serverless-patterns/eventbridge-partner-sources/1-okta/cdk-python/README.md

 ![EventBridge Console](./img/TestEvent.png)

-You should see a green box appear that says "Sample event matched the event pattern."
+A successful test results in a  "Sample event matched the event pattern." message.
 This means that the rule will successfully route incoming events to the AWS Lambda function.

 ![EventBridge Console](./img/TestEventSuccessful.png)